stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_6cde76f0469745879219224cb9299254~mv2.png" height="80%" width="80%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-29. Go back to osTicket in Microsoft Edge to finish the “Database Settings” section and fill out the rest of the information and click Install now.
+Step 29: Return to the osTicket setup page in Microsoft Edge and complete the remaining fields in the "Database Settings" section.
+After filling in all the required information, click on the "Install now" button.
 </p>
 <br />